A resume header is the first thing recruiters check out on your resume.

-A poor header can even mess with the ATS software used by many managers.
-This can format your contact info and cost your much awaited golden opportunities.
+Using a poor resume headings format can even mess with the ATS software used by many hiring managers.

 This blog post will cover the following topics: